New Estate Remedies for Ontario Common Law Spouses: Joint Family Ventures – Part 2

 Read more about common law spouses and estate planning in my blog post, Are You an Ontario Surviving Common Law Spouse Who Needs Support?

 Read the Supreme Court of Canada’s decision in Kerr v.
 Baranow.

 Edward Olkovich (BA, LLB, TEP, and C.S.) is an Ontario lawyer, nationally recognized author and estate expert.
 He is a Toronto based Certified Specialist in Estates and Trusts.
-Edward has practiced law since 1978 and is the author of Executor Kung Fu: Master Any Estate in Three Easy Steps. © 2013Posted By: Ed Olkovich In: Contesting a Will, Estates, Inheritance On: November 5th, 2013
+Edward has practiced law since 1978 and is the author of Executor Kung Fu: Master Any Estate in Three Easy Steps. © 2013Posted In: Contesting a Will, Estates, Inheritance On: November 5th, 2013